Wiki · Concept · Last reviewed June 23, 2026

 Proposed Mechanisms

 Recursive self-improvement.
 A sufficiently capable AI system might improve its own architecture, training process, tools, or successor systems, creating a feedback loop where better systems produce even better systems.
+This is the classic intelligence-explosion mechanism, but public evidence has not established a full autonomous loop of this kind.

 Compute and software overhangs.
 If existing hardware, data, or algorithms are underused before a key insight, a new method could unlock a sudden jump in effective capability.
 Conversely, if progress depends on new physical infrastructure, the pace may be bounded by fabs, power, data centers, supply chains, and capital expenditure.